 We work closely with our suppliers to ensure that our inventory needs are met while maintaining high quality and reliability.
-To date, we have not experienced significant difficulty in locating and obtaining the materials necessary to fulfill our production requirements, and we have not experienced a meaningful backlog of sales orders.
-We believe our supplier relationships and facilities will support our capacity needs for the foreseeable future.
+To date, we have experienced slight delays in locating and obtaining the materials necessary to fulfill our production requirements, but it has not caused a meaningful backlog of sales orders.
+Despite the current delays, which we believe are temporary and are driven by the dynamic nature of the COVID-19 impact on the global supply chain, we believe our supplier relationships and facilities will support our capacity needs for the foreseeable future.
+However, it is possible that a prolonged COVID-19 disruption could cause a backlog of sales orders.
 A majority of our product inventory is held primarily with our sales representatives and at hospitals throughout the United States.
 We stock inventory in our warehouse facilities and retain title to consigned inventory which is maintained with our field representatives and hospitals in sufficient quantities so that products are available when needed for surgical procedures.
 Safety stock levels are determined based on a number of factors, including demand, manufacturing lead times, and quantities required to maintain service levels.